ro31337/libretaxi/doc/GETTING-STARTED.md

 Keep in mind that credentials file is git-ignored.
 We do not recommend to add it to your git repository.

 * Now, you will need to update your 'settings.js' with your Firebase Connection String (STATEFUL_CONNSTR).
-Cick on the cog icon, select "Project settings," and copy your project ID and paste it as a Firebase URL. (i.e.'https://YOUR_PROJECT_NAME.firebaseio.com'
+In your Firebase console, click on the cog icon, select "Project settings," and copy your project ID and paste it as a Firebase URL. (i.e.'https://YOUR_PROJECT_NAME.firebaseio.com'

 ## Step 3.
 Indexes (recommended)